sagemath/sagewiki_to_gh-2022-10-10/SageX.md

-= SageX =
+# SageX

-SageX was an intermediate name for a Pyrex fork maintained by some Sage developers before it was renamed [[Cython]].
+SageX was an intermediate name for a Pyrex fork maintained by some Sage developers before it was renamed <a href="/Cython">Cython</a>.